-Therapy for Painful Sex in Washington & Texas
+Therapy for Painful Sex Dallas, TX

-You want to feel close, to enjoy intimacy, to relax into touch — but instead, your body tenses.
+You want to feel close, to enjoy intimacy, to relax into touch, but instead, your body tenses.
 Maybe penetration feels impossible, maybe it burns or stings, or maybe you’ve learned to avoid sex altogether because the pain feels unpredictable and defeating.

-You’ve likely been told it’s “in your head,” or that you just need to relax — but deep down, you know your body is trying to tell you something.
+You’ve likely been told it’s “in your head,” or that you just need to relax, but deep down, you know your body is trying to tell you something.
 You deserve real answers, real support, and a space that treats both your body and your emotions with care.

 Through trauma-informed sex therapy, you can begin to understand your body’s pain response, find safety in your own skin, and reclaim the possibility of pleasure again.

-Pelvic pain and painful sex (often called vaginismus, vulvodynia, dyspareunia, or pain related to endometriosis) can impact far more than intimacy — it can affect how you see yourself, your confidence, and your relationships.
+Pelvic pain and painful sex (often called vaginismus, vulvodynia, dyspareunia, or pain related to endometriosis) can impact far more than intimacy, it can affect how you see yourself, your confidence, and your relationships.

 Does this sound like you?